alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-29-rule-on-lesbianism.md

 lang: en
 note: true
 category: [homosexual,masturbation,lesbianism]
-excerpt: "Lesbianism is Haram (prohibited), and is a major sin because it is an act that contradicts the Ayahs (Qur'anic verses)"
+summary: "Lesbianism is Haram (prohibited), and is a major sin because it is an act that contradicts the Ayahs (Qur'anic verses)"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz